sderosiaux/every-single-day-i-tldr/README.md

 - http://blog.erratasec.com/2016/11/how-to-teach-endian.html endianness teaching (big endian: "human", little endian: reverse bytes: was more efficient to process by circuits a long time ago)
 - http://blog.erratasec.com/2016/10/configuring-raspberry-pi-as-router.html i suck at networking and iptabling. interesting to reproduce @home
 - https://www.techempower.com/benchmarks/ wanna pick a http framework? this can help.
-- https://holidayhole.com/ "To celebrate Black Friday, Cards Against Humanity is digging a tremendous hole in the earth." and they accepts donation.
+- https://holidayhole.com/ "To celebrate Black Friday, Cards Against Humanity is digging a tremendous hole in the earth." and they accept donation.
 They raised $100k.
-That's it, no more meaning.
+That's it, no deeper meaning.
 A video of the digging.
 Wtf.

 # 26-11-2016